openmediavault/openmediavault-docs/faq.rst

 	Yes you can.
 But you will end up most likely with a broken |webui| and possibly broken system. |omv| releases are heavily tight to their Debian base distro.

 I´ve lost the |webui| password.
 How do I reset it?
-	Simply connect via ssh to your server or login locally on your machine and type in: ``omv-firstaid``.
+	Simply connect via ssh to your server or login locally on your machine and type in: :command:`omv-firstaid`.
 There is an option to reset your password.

 Can I backup or restore and existing |omv| configuration?
 	No. You can keep the file :file:`/etc/openmediavault/config.xml` for references purposes if you decide to go for a clean re-install.